Our Curated Guide To Family Stays In London

 Iconic London red telephone box next to the Albert Hall

 Wise words, and true.
 Because each of London’s neighbourhoods is refreshingly different, from the pastel terraces of Notting Hill, to the ancient walls of the Tower of London.
 Teens seeking their own niche will find plenty of diversion in buzzy Camden, complete with quirky market stalls and vintage shops.
-Then, as evening approaches, perhaps it’s time to be ‘Spirited Away’.
-Following the roaring success of the on-stage adaption of ‘My Neighbor Totoro’, this Studio Ghibli classic has had its scarier moments tamed, making the show friendly for audiences of 7 and up.
+Then, as evening approaches, there’s no place like the West End for enchanting entertainment, as smash-hit musical WICKED whisks audiences into the world of Oz.

 Scones, fruit selection, cream and girl's hand picking up a strawberry.